FarronF/limerick-council-meetings/meetings/2021/04/15-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th March 2021.md

 2021 which will be heard virtually via MS Teams.
 Following the oral hearing, we will await

-the decision of An Bord Pleanála to either confirm or annul the compulsory purchase order.--- 7
+the decision of An Bord Pleanála to either confirm or annul the compulsory purchase order.
+---
+7

 12.